HR under pressure: How upskilling can help you face challenges

 HR leaders need to learn from past recessions and challenges, and focus on the fact that businesses who have agility woven into everything they do come out stronger on the other side.
 Those leaders need to prepare themselves and their teams for all kinds of outcomes.
 That could be really fast growth, or no growth at all, or complete restructures – whatever the scenario, if you’re ready for anything, you’ll find success.

 You can ready yourself for these outcomes by preparing contingency plans, and working with the people you have.
-Collecting HR data on your current teams can help you understand what skill sets your current workforce has that you might not be making the most of, and what skills they might want to develop that could be really useful for your organisation.
+Collecting HR data on your current teams can help you understand what skill sets your current workforce has that you might not be making the most of, and what skills both you and they might want to develop that could be really useful for your organisation.